deployphp/deployer/docs/flow.md

 ### deploy:vendors

-Install composer dependencies.
+Installs composer dependencies.
 You can configure composer options with the `composer_options` parameter.

 ### deploy:clear_paths